0xradical/respriter/README.md

 images/database/production_seed.sql, this script is dynamically created when you run `make setup-database`, which also creates some csv files at db/seeds/ folder.
 In that folder, also "gitignored" lives all seed data extracted from production.

+One more nice detail about this seed, is that every password for user or admin is overwritten to abc123, so it makes everything easier to debug!

 If you implement a new feature or changed database structure in a way that you may break this auto generation of seeds, please, be kind enough to fix it, look at the task `db-build-seeds` at [Makefile](Makefile) and be polite to allow other people still could continue using this feature for their daily work.